Initial Town Life Phase

 Between the columns running down the center of the hab are 13 floors containing over 200 areas between each two columns that are a nice size for an office.
 But they’re referred to as kiosks, in keeping with the bazaar theme and in line with the loose, open-ended way they can be filled in.
 Members who reserve one of these spaces can place their own models there, add media to them, set up furniture and such from the library, and add background music if they wish.
 In fact they can add code that will work only within the bounds of their kiosk, so they could create just about anything in there.
 You know, as long as people don’t complain.

-The game will have a Library App that will allow you to select items from it to add to places where such additions are allowed.
-Members will be able to add things to the Library.
-The typical uses are things like adding furniture to homes and common areas, putting plants in gardens, add adding pre-fab characters (bots).
-Maybe a little something to dress up your avatar.
+The game will have a Library from which members can select things and place them in areas where they have permission to do so .
+Typical use would be things like adding furniture to homes and common areas, putting plants in gardens, adding pre-fab characters (bots), and maybe getting a little something to dress up your avatar.

 The Library will also contain things like sounds, lights, and apps.
 There will be restrictions on who can submit apps, and where they can be used, as otherwise they’d be a huge security, spam, and prank risk.
 Members with homes or kiosks can submit apps, and can run whatever they want within their own home or kiosk.
 Permissions within your neighborhood or in your bazaar area will also be broad.
 Outside those areas only things that have been well vetted and have no annoyance potential would be available, which could still leave room for a lot of stuff.
 Like dancing, maybe.